Loading…

 I am disappointed that there must be some sort of “style guide” out there amongst mainstream media outlets that wind and solar is always the right answer for our energy future, and any failure to recognize this constitutes some sort of deficiency on the part of the disagreer.
 Mr. Hunnewell of TVA made a very strong argument that wind and solar power were not going to be able to meet the energy needs of the Tennessee River valley (which is where I live) and I think he is absolutely right.
 Perhaps there are other places where their deficiencies are not so great, but here in this area they are not going to be able to keep the lights on and the factories humming.
 We need reliable power for that.
 Mr. Hunnewell correctly noted that the only two options for that to happen are natural gas and nuclear.
 The Tennessee River and its tributaries have already been “hydroed-out” and coal is now considered beyond consideration as an option, even though much of TVA still runs on coal power.

-One thought on “Mississippi PSC 2024 Nuclear Summit
+2 thoughts on “Mississippi PSC 2024 Nuclear Summit

 1. This technology continues to be very promising: clean (no greenhouse gas emissions), secure (not interrupt able, not dependent on fuel from conflict zones), cheap (potentially cheaper than alternatives), flexible (build where needed, and when used for industrial heat could even bypass grid bottlenecks), versatile (to make electricity or provide badly needed industrial heat for green steel, aluminum, hydrogen, ammonia, water desalination, direct air capture etc), low footprint, safe (chemically stable, no meltdowns), low waste and can even be used to burn existing nuclear waste, proliferation resistant (not suitable for weapons), could be used anywhere (even on the Moon as Kirk explains).
 This should appeal to everyone, regardless of political colour; the synergies are just fantastic!